-Off the Record with Clinton Field Organizer in the Midwest
+An Interview with a Clinton Field Organizer from the Midwest

 1. What surprises and challenges did you encounter organizing and campaigning?

 What surprised me most was the level of negativity this election brought out in people.
 I was called names that the Drill Instructors in the Marine Corps didn't call me.
 What didn't surprise me was the fact that all of this rhetoric came from Trump supporters.
 This election really brought the lunatics to the surface.
 This ranged from people yelling in my face to coming into our office with cameras and screaming expletives.

 The organizing part was like anything else.
 It had good days and bad days.
 Some days we would have an office full of volunteers or a home full of volunteers.
 Other times we were hard pressed to find more than one or two people.
 Of course, as the election got closer, folks started coming in droves to help out.
 If only we could have had them come in six months prior that would've helped out enormously.

 2. Was there any sense on the ground Midwestern states were vulnerable?